 So it was that a big part of Stuart Wilde’s teachings right across the years was about recognising the ego, and dealing with the shadow side of the mind – the darkness within.
 There is much evil in the world, and it is up to each of us to acknowledge that potential within ourselves, and to quieten the ego.
 He was particularly harsh when speaking of the world of money and the greed that permeates business and politics.
 Those who had the cash and power wanted to keep it to themselves.
 Now it was time for the fringe-dwellers to take their share of that power and money.

 But something happened to Stuart Wilde as the 1990s drifted towards the 2000s; and by most objective measures, it was not something good.
 His drinking seemed to get out of control.
 One wealthy friend and disciple states that he became “an alcoholic by any normal standards”.
 His liking for drugs became well known.
 He had an alleged fondness for ecstasy.
 In his later years he took groups to South America on ayahuasca tours.
-Just how much of the drug Stuart Wilde himself partook of is unclear.
+Just how much of the brew Stuart Wilde himself partook of is unclear.
 But he did take some.
 According to one unverified account, after one ayahuasca trip Wilde became hysterical and began to run about sobbing that he was a spiritual fraud.
 On another one of his Amazon excursions his group was held up by armed bandits while drugged out.
 One woman allegedly was robbed of US$10 000.

 What are we to make of all this?
 There are those on the internet who have railed against Wilde as a demonic force, a lecherous, womanising, drunken junkie who exploited the unsuspecting and needy for his own selfish and lustful purposes.
 Yet many of his supporters say he never claimed to be a guru, or to be perfect.
-He gave to humanity more than he took.
+He gave to humanity far more than he took.

 My position lies somewhere in between.